creichert/ido-vertical-mode.el/README.md

 (setq ido-use-faces nil)
 ```

+If your regex has multiple groups, `ido-vertical-mode` will highlight
+them independently.

 #### Alternative Key Bindings

 Since the prospects are listed vertically, it might make sense to use